Renee Hodgkins, Ph.D., MLS(ASCP)

 Professional Background

-S. Renee Hodgkins, Ph.D., MLS(ASCP), is a clinical associate professor in the Department of Clinical Laboratory Sciences and serves as the program director fo the Doctorate in Clinical Laboratory Sciences (DCLS) program.
+S. Renee Hodgkins, Ph.D., MLS(ASCP), is a clinical associate professor in the Department of Clinical Laboratory Sciences and serves as director of the doctorate program in clinical laboratory science.
 She also teaches hematology theory and professional development for the bachelor's degree program.

 After working in the medical laboratory field for seven years, she decided to attend graduate school.
-She graduated with her Ph.D. in Immunobiology from Iowa State University, Ames, Iowa, in 2013.
+She graduated with her doctorate in immunobiology from Iowa State University, in Ames, Iowa, in 2013.
 Her dissertation research focused on the immunomodulation of influenza infection by Echinacea and obesity.
 She joined the department's faculty in 2014.

-Hodgkins is the past chair (2017-2021) of the American Society for Clinical Laboratory Science’s DCLS committee and current chair of the National Accrediting Agency for Clinical Laboratory Science’s (NAACLS) Doctoral Review Committee (DRC) for 2023-2024.
+Hodgkins is past chair (2017-2021) of the DCLS committee for the American Society for Clinical Laboratory Science and past chair (2023-2024) of the doctoral review committee for the National Accrediting Agency for Clinical Laboratory Science.

 She was honored as one of the American Society for Clinical Pathology’s Top 40 under Forty in 2016.